severo/PapaParse/README.md

 Papa Parse for Node
 --------------------

 Papa Parse can parse a [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams) instead of a [File](https://www.w3.org/TR/FileAPI/) when used in Node.js environments (in addition to plain strings).
 In this mode, `encoding` must, if specified, be a Node-supported character encoding.
-The `Papa.LocalChunkSize`, `Papa.RemoteChunkSize` , `download` and `withCredentials` config options are unavailable.
+The `Papa.RemoteChunkSize` , `download` and `withCredentials` config options are unavailable.

 Get Started
 -----------